premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-29.Describe in how many ways can you create a singleton pattern?
+29.Describe in how many ways can you create a singleton pattern?p2

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)